 Part 2 – the hard(er) bit

-This may take a little effort - but as a woman you do much tougher things than this every day!
-Promise yourself a reward afterwards, and get going.
+This may take a little effort - but as a woman, you do much tougher things than this every day!
+Promise yourself a reward afterward, and get going.

 - Place the jack securely under the edge of the car – your car manual should show you exactly where to place it.
 Then pump the handle up and down until the car is around 15 cm off the ground and the flat tyre is not touching the ground at all.

 - Take off the loosened wheel nuts by hand and pull the tyre towards you.

 - Put the spare tyre on to the bolts where the wheel nuts were.
 Once the tyre is in place, but the wheel nuts back on and tighten them by hand and with your wrench.
 They don’t have to be perfect right now - you’ll tighten them again when the car is on the ground.

 You’re on the downhill now, take heart – it’s almost over!
 Not only will you be on the road again soon, but you’ll be able to impress everyone you know with your general awesomeness.

 - Pump the jack down to put your car on the ground, and then use your wrench again to tighten the wheel nuts as much as you can.

 - If you’re feeling confident replace the hub cap yourself – by whacking it back in (a shoe works well here), or wait until you find a service station that can do it for you – it’s not essential to the functioning of your car.AddThis Sharing Buttons